Rob Little

 Rob Little (born December 24, 1972) is an American comedian and actor from Pinconning, Michigan.
 He has been performing stand-up comedy since 1998 and has been acting in movies and television.
-He has also produced two straight to DVD comedy specials based on his stand-up.
-His humor is often self-deprecating, although he prides himself as the "happiest comic in America."
+He has also produced five straight-to-DVD comedy specials based on his stand-up.
+His humor is often self-deprecating, although he prides himself as the "happiest happy person in America".

 Early life

 Growing up, Little had a difficult time in elementary school due to being overweight.
 In an interview, Little stated, "In elementary school, kids would always pull food away from me at lunchtime saying mean, hurtful things like...
 'Let go of my sandwich!'".
 Already at a young age, Little knew he wanted to become a comedian.
 When Little was 5 years old, he was watching his current inspiration, comedian George Carlin, do a comedy bit on TV when he and his parents were heading to Mackinac Island for a family vacation.
 Because his parents were asleep, he was able to view this adult-oriented comedy.
 Little looked back on that experience and thought to himself, "That's [comedy is] what I want to do the rest of my life."